andytudhope/thebluebook/source/tangled-bank/index.md

 “There was a time when the world, too, was a woman, and her energy was very beautiful.
 People believed in miracles, the present moment was all there was and so time did not exist.
 The Greeks have two words for time, the first of which is kairos, meaning God’s time, eternity.
 Then a change occurred.
 The battle for survival, the need to know when to plant crops so that they could be harvested.
 That was when time as we know it now became part of our history.
 The Greeks call it chronos;  the Romans called it Saturn, a god whose first act was to devour his own children.
 We became the slaves of memory.
 Keep playing and I’ll explain more clearly” — Paulo Coelho

-“The old hunger for voyages fed at his heart….To go alone…into strange cities; to meet strange people and to pass again before they could know him; to wander, like his own legend, across the earth–it seemed to him there could be no better thing than that.” — Thomas Wolfe

-“Some days I delight in the fact that my soul is deposited in several pockets of the world.
-Other days it makes me feel empty.
-I wonder if I’ll ever be able to retrieve those parts of myself, or if they were meant to stay there, unknown to all those who come after me.” — Vina Chanel

 “What I must do is all that concerns me, not what people think.
-This rule, equally arduous in actual and in intellectual life, may serve for the whole distinction between greatness and meanness [being average].
+This rule, equally arduous in actual and in intellectual life, may serve for the whole distinction between greatness and meanness.
 It is the harder, because you will always find those who think they know what is your duty better than you know it.
-It is easy in the world to live after the world’s opinion;it is easy in solitude to live after our own;but the great man is he who in the midst of the crowd keeps with perfect sweetness the independence of solitude” — Ralph Waldo Emerson
+It is easy in the world to live after the world’s opinion; it is easy in solitude to live after our own; but the great man is he who in the midst of the crowd keeps with perfect sweetness the independence of solitude” — Ralph Waldo Emerson

 “Love, the strongest and deepest element in all life, the harbinger of hope, of joy, of ecstasy; love, the defier of all laws, of all conventions; love, the freest, the most powerful moulder of human destiny; how can such an all-compelling force be synonymous with that poor little State and Church-begotten weed, marriage?
 Love is free; it can dwell in no other atmosphere.
 In freedom it gives itself unreservedly, abundantly, completely.
 All the laws on the statutes, all the courts in the universe, cannot tear it from the soil, once love has taken root.
 Love needs no protection; it is its own protection.